The Japan Study Grants fund travel and living costs in Canberra for up to four weeks to use our Japanese collections.

 "The Library's collection of materials on comfort women is particularly far-reaching, and includes journals, which is where the latest historical and theoretical work on the subject is usually first published in Japanese.
 The library also holds non-scholarly sources on Japan's sex industry.
 The Japanese tabloid journals / magazines that the library holds were also useful for me. ...

 Access to the closed stack was an invaluable priviledge that led me to come across many books that I wouldn't have found via the catalogue."

-Mark Pendleton, PhD applicant, University of Melbourne
+Mr Mark Pendleton, PhD candidate, University of Melbourne

-Topic: Remembering the 1995 Tokyo subway gassing: memories and representations of the incident.
+Remembering the 1995 Tokyo subway gassing: memories and representations of the incident.